Omr-Korkmaz/photo-memory/README.md

 ### This is a project created using React.
-The project includes meemory card game with two categories.
+The project includes memory card game with two categories.
 Cards are are design by myself.